For the preservation of inalienable rights of the living, spiritually moral being of reason.

 the request for appointment of an arbitrator (be it the sole arbitrator, the presiding arbitrator or the arbitrator for the respondent);

 the designation of the subject-matter of the dispute;

-a reference to the arbitration agreement, a copy of which must be attached to the application.
+a reference to the arbitration agreement, a copy of which has been concluded and/or the wording must be enclosed with the application.